 From 1910 until the late 1940s, the primary Tonopah & Goldfield Railroad yard was located in Goldfield – in an area bounded by North Main Street on the west, Aluminum Avenue on the south, Broadway to the east, and Grand Avenue to the north.
 The yard once included a freight depot, a passenger depot, a large maintenance facility, water tank, turntable, and an 8-stall roundhouse.
-Today, the only obvious remnants of this once immense industrial facility are the roundtable pit, the safe that was in the office, and what was an ice house.
+Today, the only obvious remnants of this once immense industrial facility are the roundtable pit, the vault that was in the office, and what was an ice house.

 JimPrice & JoanPrice &